 Climbing New Heights

-Use vertical structures, such as an arbor, pergola, or porch supports, and you'll have your patriotic color scheme climbing the walls.
-Plant a climbing red rose and train it on a white-painted upright support, then add blue-violet clematis or hang a cheery birdhouse painted in blue and white checks.
+Use vertical structures—such as an arbor, pergola, or porch supports—and you'll have your patriotic outdoor decorations climbing the walls.
+Plant a climbing red rose and train it on a white-painted upright support, then add blue-violet clematis or hang a cheery birdhouse painted in blue-and-white checks.

 Flea Market Window Box